 Delivery of PSHE and RSE is taught within the personal, social and health (PSHE) education curriculum, and other aspects are included in religious education (RE).
 Some biological aspects of sex education are taught within the science curriculum (This will be outlined below).
-At Bramhope Primary School, we have developed our own PSHE scheme of work for Years 1-6, which incorporates the 'You, Me, PSHE' by Islington Council.
-These lessons are based around a theme which changes half-termly.
+At Bramhope Primary School, we have used the PSHE Associations overviews and plans to create a curriculum which is age appropriate, supportive and responsive to the needs of our children and families.
 Relationships education focuses on teaching the fundamental building blocks and characteristics of positive relationships including: